 - If the filing spouse is not domiciled in New Jersey, then in the county where defendant is domiciled when service of process is made

-If you are seeking a divorce and wish to do so in New Jersey, call Peter Van Aulen a NJ divorce lawyer at 201-845-7400 for a free comprehensive in office consultation to discuss if your case meets the New Jersey residency requirement.Sources
+If you are seeking a divorce and wish to do so in New Jersey, call Peter Van Aulen a NJ divorce lawyer at 201-845-7400 for a free initial consultation to discuss if your case meets the New Jersey residency requirement.Sources

 N.J.S.A.
 2A:34-10 Jurisdiction in divorce proceedings